Updated July 4, 2019

 Characters are rarely found at hotels, but I have seen Goofy wandering The Disneyland Hotel Lobby once or twice.
 And, I’ve seen Pluto at the pool at The Grand Californian Hotel.
+During Holidays at the Disneyland Resort, the fab five can often be found in the lobby of Paradise Pier Hotel.
 Can’t hurt to look!

 I totally encourage you to know this app for your visit.
 It’s not fool proof and there are occasionally errors, but it’s an excellent resource overall for finding characters.

-Visit this post on Facebook to see exactly how all of this goes down, but essentially, you can wait in one spot – at the path parallel to the Pixie Hollow Path – around 12:10pm and see many characters walk by.
+Visit this post on Facebook to see exactly how all of this goes down, but essentially (during ‘normal’ days at the parks – meaning, not seasonal), you can wait in one spot – at the path parallel to the Pixie Hollow Path – around 12:10pm and see many characters walk by.
 They are on their way to join The Disneyland Band perform their show in front of the castle and then walk down Main to do the final show in front of the Railroad Station.